otwcode/otwarchive/CONTRIBUTING.md

 ### Submit your pull request

-Please read the checklist on [our pull request template](https://github.com/otwcode/otwarchive/blob/master/.github/PULL_REQUEST_TEMPLATE.md) on the steps you need to perform to make we can accept your pull request.
+Please read the checklist on [our pull request template](https://github.com/otwcode/otwarchive/blob/master/.github/PULL_REQUEST_TEMPLATE.md) for the steps you need to perform to make sure we can accept your pull request.

 ### Action comments on your pull request

-When we review your pull request, we will make comments on Github.
+When we review your pull request, we will make comments on GitHub.
 Please make sure you read these carefully and apply their suggestions!

 Due to our workload, it may take several weeks before an approved pull request is merged, so be patient - we will get to it!